cfe-lab/Kive/INSTALL.md

     sudo chown postgres:postgres /opt/local/var/db/postgresql93

-login as the `postgres` user
+Log in as the `postgres` user:

     sudo su - postgres

-and start the server as a background process by this command
+and start the server as a background process using this command:

     postgres -D /opt/local/var/db/postgresql93/defaultdb >logfile 2>&1 &

-which redirects standard output and error messages to a file `logfile`.
+This redirects standard output and error messages to a file `logfile`.
 A slightly less obtuse way to issue this command is to call the `pg_ctl` utility from the `postgres` user home directory:

     pg_ctl -D defaultdb -l logfile start

 The PostgreSQL server will be automatically started when you reboot your system through a LaunchDaemon script that was installed by MacPorts at `/Library/LaunchDaemons/org.macports.postgresql93-server.plist`.
 To inspect what this script is actually doing, you can look at the contents of the wrapper `/opt/local/etc/LaunchDaemons/org.macports.postgresql93-server/postgresql93-server.wrapper`.
 Note that if you used a database location or name other than the MacPorts default, then you may need to modify this wrapper accordingly.

-Installing psycopg
+Installing psycopg2
 ------------------
 Psycopg is a PostgreSQL adaptor for Python.
 It is mandatory in order for Django to use a PostgreSQL database.
-Instructions for downloading and installing psycopg2 may be found at [initd.org](http://initd.org/psycopg/).
+Instructions for downloading and installing it may be found at [initd.org](http://initd.org/psycopg/).

 #### Installing psycopg2 in OS-X

 First, note that OS-X ships with its own version of Python (often referred to as System Python).
 However, this version may be older and lack features required by open source software.
 System Python also has some irregularities about the installation of modules that can complicate the installation and upgrading process of third-party modules.
 For such reasons, users often like to install another version of Python.

+##### Using MacPorts
 If you are using a MacPorts binary of Python, you can easily install the psycopg2 port, by running

     sudo port install py27-psycopg2

 This may also install a number of dependencies if they are not already present on your system, such as `libxslt`.

-If you compiled your own version of Python from source, then you can obtain the source code for psycopg2 [here](http://initd.org/psycopg/download/).
-Compiling pscyopg2 requires the `pg_config` executable that might not be in your `$PATH` -- for example, if you used MacPorts to install the PostgreSQL server, it is located at `/opt/local/lib/postgresql93/bin/pg_config`.
+##### Using pip
+The developers recommend using a binary package where possible, using fink or ports.
+However, if you don't want to do this or if it isn't feasible -- for example, if you're using either the system Python on a Mac or an official version obtained from [python.org][www.python.org] -- it's relatively easy to install using `pip`: instructions may be found [here](http://initd.org/psycopg/docs/install.html#install-from-source).

+Some key hangups you may encounter when installing using this method are making sure that you have the `pg_config` utility on your PATH; this is one of the utilities installed by PostgreSQL.
+If you installed PostgreSQL using the graphical installer, this is typically at `/Library/PostgreSQL/9.3/bin`; in a typical MacPorts install it is located at `/opt/local/lib/postgresql93/bin/pg_config`.
+You may also need to update your LD_LIBRARY_PATH and your DYLD_FALLBACK_LIBRARY_PATH to point at the directory where PostgreSQL installed its libraries.
+Depending on your system, you may also encounter problems because your system's libraries are not the right versions required by Psycopg.
+In these cases, a package manager such as MacPorts may be of use.

+##### Directly from source
-You can direct the `setup.py` script to this executable by modifying the file `setup.cfg` and editing the last line in the block:
+You may also wish to directly compile psycopg2 from the source (available [here](http://initd.org/psycopg/download/)).
+The same gotchas as above apply.
+An alternative to putting `pg_config` on your PATH is to direct the `setup.py` script to this executable by modifying the file `setup.cfg` and editing the last line in the block:

     # "pg_config" is required to locate PostgreSQL headers and libraries needed to
     # build psycopg2.
 If pg_config is not in the path or is installed under a